EMCain/card-games/README.md

 # card-games
 JavaScript modules defining Deck and Card prototypes.
+Example: http://emcain.net/games/blackjack.html

 I made this project as an example of object-oriented JavaScript.
 As of this writing (7 June 2016) the only game I've made is the Blackjack game, and it doesn't have a betting mechanism.
 However, I designed the Card and Deck functions to be used for any game with a standard 52-card deck.